junkurihara/doh-auth-proxy/README.md

 $ docker-compose up -d
 ```

-which listens at the port `50553`.
+which listens at the port `50553` as default and outputs a log file to `./log` directory.
 You should configure params in `docker-compose.yml` as you like in addition to `.env`.

 **NOTE**: Authorized access to the next hop node is not supported in docker container at this point.